 Cryptocurrency is a relatively new digital currency, which can be used to either pay for purchases or to make investments.
-Scammers love to capitalize on cryptocurrency transactions because they are difficult to understand, irreversible, and hard to track back to the scammer.
+Scammers love to capitalize on cryptocurrency transactions because they are difficult to understand and hard to trace, and because it is very difficult to recover your money once you've been duped by a cryptocurrency scam.
 Cryptocurrency also has fewer legal protections, so there's often no legal recourse if you're scammed.
 If you're going to invest in cryptocurrency, do your research, ask for expertise, and don't fall for promises to get rich.